jdp/taxon/README.rst

     # get issue tracker items with no action required
     t = Taxon(my_redis_object)
-    _, items = t.query(Or('invalid', 'closed', 'wontfix'))
+    items = t.find(Or('invalid', 'closed', 'wontfix'))

 Query expressions can also be arbitrarily complex.
+Queries issued through the ``query`` method return both the name of the Redis key and a list of items.

 ::